AdmirableEgg/easy-whisper/README.md

     - Translate to English!
 - Extra features:
     - Transcription uses SMPTE timecode. (currently only 25fps, starting at 00:00:00:00)
-    - Multiple export formats.
+    - Multiple export formats: TXT, CSV or SRT.

 ## Future plans
-- Exporting to other formats, like CSV or SRT.
 - Choosing your framerate for transcription.
 - Manually setting a starting timecode to use for transcription.
 - Reading SMPTE timecode from the file and using that for transcription.